Buying services - your rights

-Under the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 you may have cancellation rights against a trader where the contract for the sale and/or supply of goods and services was agreed in your home, someone else's home, where you work or during a trip arranged by the trader away from their business premises.
-For more information, check out the 'Buying at home - 'off premises' contracts explained' leaflet.
+Under the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 you may have cancellation rights where the contract for the supply of a service or the supply of goods as part of a service is an off-premises contract.
+This means it was agreed in your home, your place of work or during an excursion arranged by the trader to promote and sell their services away from their business premises.
+For example a double glazing contract agreed during a visit to your house Please see our 'Buying at Home - 'off premises'contracts explained' leaflet for more information.

-Also under the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 you may have rights such as a right to cancel against a trader where the contract for the sale and/or supply of goods and services was agreed without face-to-face contact using distance means, such as internet, phone and mail order.
-For more information, check out the 'Buying by internet, phone and mail order - 'distance' contracts explained' leaflet.
+Also under the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 you may have cancellation rights where the contract for the supply of a service or the supply of goods as part of a service is a distance contract.
+This means it was made without face-to-face contact between you and the trader using distance means, such as internet, phone and mail order.
+For example a mobile phone contract agreed on a website Please see our 'Buying by internet, phone and mail order -'distance' contracts explained' leaflet for more information.

 Under the Consumer Rights (Payment Surcharges) Regulations 2012, traders are banned from charging fees to consumers that are excessive for using payment methods such as credit and debit cards.
 The fees charged must reflect the actual cost to the trader of using that particular payment process.
 The regulations apply to most sales and service contracts but excludes some contracts, such as those for social and health services, certain financial services and food and drink delivered by regular roundspeople.
 A contract term relating to requirement to pay a fee is unenforceable against you to the extent of the excess charged.
 If you have paid an excessive fee, the excess must be repaid to you.
 If you believe a trader's fees are excessive report it to the Citizens Advice consumer service.